-There is little doubt the recent recession has had a significant impact on the nation’s fire service.
-Hardly a day goes by where there’s not some news about an organization that had downsized, rightsized or capsized.
-There are all kinds of terms being attached to what is happening.
+There is little doubt the economic recession of 2008-2009 had a significant impact on the nation’s fire service.
+Hardly a day went by where there wasn’t some news about an organization that downsized, rightsized or capsized.
+There are all kinds of terms being attached to what happened.

 Is this a pessimistic view?
 Or a realistic view?
 Many fire service leaders are not confident that fire department budgets or firefighter positions are going to return to their pre-recession levels.
 If they do return it may be a very slow process.
 Thus, the situation many fire departments find themselves in is The New Normal or what some might call a “paradigm shift.”

 Joel Barker, credited as being the person who popularized concept of paradigm shifts in modern times, shares a story about Swiss watch makers – renown crafters of some of the finest time pieces in the world.
 As the story goes, the person who discovered digital watch technology first pitched their idea to Swiss watch makers who shunned the inventor’s idea, quipping: Who would ever want a watch that did not use moving parts to ensure precision?
 The dejected inventor, with his head held low, left Switzerland and traveled to Japan to see if anyone there would embrace his digital watch technology.
 The rest, as they say, is history.
 The paradigm for watch wearers changed and the Swiss watch makers found themselves in tough times.